Please help support Wisconsin Faith Voices for Justice!

 Taking us into detention centers, immigration courts, and the inner lives of Aida and other daring characters, The Death and Life of Aida Hernandez reveals the human consequences of militarizing what was once a more forgiving border.

 With emotional force and narrative suspense, Aaron Bobrow-Strain brings us into the heart of a violently unequal America.
 He also shows us that the heroes of our current immigration wars are less likely to be perfect paragons of virtue than complex, flawed human beings who deserve justice and empathy all the same.

 A study guide for congregations is available here

 Congregations are encouraged to hold book groups to read and discuss the book together.
-The author will come to Madison in the spring, date TBD, to give a talk and hold a discussion about the book and the issues raised in it about our broken immigration system.
+The author will come to Madison on May 14 at Central Library, the Madison Room, 7:00 to 9:00 pm, to give a talk and hold a discussion about the book and the issues raised in it about our broken immigration system.

 We are working with local libraries to have copies of the book available.
 Please check back for more information.

 Please join our Action List here!
 In addition to our e-news, you will receive an Action Alert email whenever there is an urgent need for legislative action – to come to a hearing, give testimony, make a call, write a letter, or other rapid actions on legislative activities.